Football, or soccer for some, is the most bet on sport in the world.

 Best for big matches & tournaments

 Coral are the best around for their offers on big football matches and major tournaments.
-Coral cover most of the major leagues throughout the world, from the Latvia to Hong Kong to Iceland, with excellent depth of market, a full in play service, Cash Out offered, live football streaming and a nice mobile betting app.
+Coral cover most of the major leagues throughout the world, from Latvia to Hong Kong to Iceland, with excellent depth of market, a full in play service, Cash Out offered, live football streaming and a nice mobile betting app.

 The odds on offer at Coral are generally competitive, especially on UK football.
 Coral try to offer the best odds around on high profile markets such as outright premier league and cup winners.
-They are particularly good at providing enhanced odds promotions on big football events making the overall package more profitable for these bets compared to the bookie with the best odds alone.
+They are particularly good at providing enhanced odds promotions on big football events making the overall package more attractive for these bets compared to the bookie with the best odds alone.

 Top Football prices

-Unibet might be a European focussed bookie but they have some of the best prices around on Premier League, Champions Leaage and other major European Leagues.
+Unibet might be a European focussed bookie but they have some of the best prices around on Premier League, Champions League and other major European Leagues.
 For basic match betting markets (W/D/W) Unibet claim to give a 97.5% payback (i.e. just a 2.5% cut for them) and this allows them to give punters some of the best odds going.

 Not always listed on UK odds comparison sites so definitely worth a visit to check.
 That’s not all, Unibet cover tons of leagues especially more obscure Euro leagues.
 The betting site also streams a huge amount of high level football from leagues such as Serie A and La Liga as part of their 40,000+ live steamed events.
 Finally there are always existing customer promotions available for football year round and Unibet have one of the highest payout limits for football.